I have lots of trophies, most of them from bowling. Where can I dispose them?

 Re purposed Trophy Birthday Cake Topper

 I love the whimsical feel of this trophy once it's coated in fresh paint and surrounded with fun birthday cake topper bits.
 Elizabeth Holcombe Fedorko created the project using a thrift store find and some basic cake decorating items.
-I've always loved the look of the people on trophy toppers, but have never been a fan of the bright, brassy sheen.
-This muted pink is perfect!

 I wouldn't recommend dropping your old trophies off with a non-profit as they need to be cleaned up (most arrive in bad shape) re-engraved and new trim and dates added.